vehi-invitu/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 orders and press :guilabel:`Create Invoices`.
 Make sure to disable the :guilabel:`Consolidated Billing` checkbox and press :guilabel:`Create Draft Invoice`.

 You will be redirected to a list of invoices.
-Select all of them and in the **Actions** drop-down menu select :guilabel:`Post entries`.
-Select all posted invoices again and go back to the **Actions** drop-down menu to select :guilabel:`Create Global Invoice`.
+Select all of them and in the :icon:`fa-gear` :guilabel:`Actions` drop-down menu select :guilabel:`Post entries`.
+Select all posted invoices again and go back to the  :icon:`fa-gear` :guilabel:`Actions` drop-down menu to select :guilabel:`Create Global Invoice`.

 In the wizard, select the :guilabel:`Periodicity` that fits your business needs and press :guilabel:`Create`.